LKD - #5 Notes on how the linux patch submission works

 Conclusion

-Linux kernel as always has it's own ways of doing things and reviewing is one of them, but it is a different experience and nice to see a huge project which differs from moderns standards while still keeping the bar high.
+Linux kernel as always has its own ways of doing things and reviewing is one of them, but it's a refreshing experience, and nice to see a huge project which differs from moderns standards while still keeping the bar high.

 References